 Picking cherries is a very labor-intensive process and is primarily done by manual labor rather than machines.
 Picking by hand yields better results due to the more selective process that is involved.
 In regions with all-year rainy seasons, “selective picking” is the predominant means of harvesting a crop.
 In this method, workers will typically return to the same tree three, four, even six times to pick all of the ripe cherries.
 In areas with distinct harvest seasons, “strip picking” is used to pick the ripe cherries.
 This method involves drying the cherries on the branches and then stripping them away from the branches with one rapid movement.
 It is possible to get 35 pounds of roasted coffee from 200 pounds of picked cherries.
 This is only 1 1/2 to 2 pounds of roasted coffee from a single coffee plant.

 After the beans are picked, they are processed in order to remove the outer layers of the cherries.
 Two processing methods are utilized to remove the various layers:

 This method utilizes a machine to remove the cherries’ outer skin, removing most of the pulp and exposing the parchment-covered beans.
-To remove the sticky coating called “mucilage”, the beans are placed in large tanks of water to ferment for 24 hours and then are thoroughly washed.
-The clean beans are either dried in the sun for up to 3 days or dried by machine.
+To remove the sticky coating called “mucilage,” the beans are placed in large tanks of water to ferment for 24 hours and are then thoroughly washed.
+The clean beans are either dried in the sun for up to three days or dried by machine.
 The last step of processing incorporates a hulling machine to remove the parchment and silver skin, exposing the green bean.

 Beans processed in this manner usually range in color from blue/green to gray/green.
 These beans tend to command higher prices due to the additional labor and equipment involved in the process.
 Due to the cleanliness of the water, they also tend to have a cleaner flavor in comparison to beans processed by the dry method.